 - Enhance customer relationships

 - Build customer loyalty

 - Acquire customers

 - Increase brand awareness

 - Generate sales

 If you decide to use this technique, the key is relevance and engaging your audience.
 Don't start over-mailing or spamming customers.

-Market research found that 66% of online customers make a purchase as a result of an email marketing message Data & Marketing Association Research https://thedma.org/ data-driven-marketing/saturdaystat-series/ Email marketing has an average return on investment, that's 4 TIMES HIGHER than any other marketing strategy including social media & paid search. eMarketer, 2016 https://www.emarketer.com/Article/Email-Outperforms-Social-Media-Paid-Search-ROI/1014905 and https://thedma.org/ Learning from your online presence Once you're up and running online, there are some great tools that can tell you everything from where your target audience lives online to how many people are visiting your website.
-Google Analytics is a popular (and free) website that provides a wealth of useful and interesting data on how your website is performing and who is visiting it.
+Learning from your online presence

+Once you're up and running online, there are some great tools that can tell you everything from where your target audience lives online to how many people are visiting your website.

+Google Analytics is a popular (and free) tool that provides a wealth of useful and interesting data on how your website is performing and who is visiting it.
 Most of the basic useful information can be found easily on the ready-made dashboards and there are plenty of guides out there if you wanted to delve deeper in the future.

 These are just a couple of examples of what you could find out from Google Analytics.
+Remember, the longer your website is live, the more data you'll have available to compare.

+Some examples of what you could report on:

-Remember, the longer your website is live, the more data you'll have available to compare. - How many people are visiting your website (per day, week, month, year) - How long people are spending on your website - Which of your webpages are being visited the most - The age and gender of visitors to your website - Which devices people are using to visit your website If your business is also active on social media, you can get further insights into your customers.
+- How many people are visiting your website (per day, week, month, year - How long people are spending on your website - Which of your webpages are being visited the most - The age and gender of visitors to your website - Which devices people are using to visit your website If your business is also active on social media, you can get further insights into your customers.
 For example, Facebook Insights can tell you the age, gender, lifestyle, education and job role of your fans as well as past purchase behaviour and how frequently your target audience is using the platform.

 WEBSITE ACTION PLAN Are you ready to get started?
-Here's a useful checklist of the seven steps you need to take to get online: CHOOSE A DOMAIN NAME Try to make it simple, reflective of your current business and with scope for development.
+Here's a useful checklist of the seven steps you need to take to get online: 1.
+CHOOSE A DOMAIN NAME Try to make it simple, reflective of your current business and with scope for development.
 Once you've picked the perfect domain name, check if it's available using our 'Find a Domain' search box at theukdomain.uk/buy-a-domain/.
-CHOOSE A REGISTRAR Alongside the search results you will see a range of registrars that offer your domain.
-Research registrars for their special offers and look at their T&Cs.
+2. CHOOSE A REGISTRAR Alongside the search results you will see a range of registrars that offer your domain.
 Think about how you want to build your website and what features are important to you to help with your decision.
+3. DECIDE WHAT YOU WANT YOUR WEBSITE TO DO AND WHICH DESIGN BEST SUITS THE PURPOSE Set out the purpose of your website and some initial goals.
+This will help direct you to a suitable design and website type.
+4. CHOOSE A WEBSITE PLATFORM There are several different options available when it comes to building your website.
+Think about your expertise, digital confidence, time capacity and budget when making your decision.
+Remember that whatever you start with, it can always be updated and improved at a later date.

+15 WHY YOUR BUSINESS NEEDS A WEBSITE